 This first idea is great because it is pocket-sized and you can store water purification tablets right inside the container.
 Because this filter is so portable and cheap to make, it would be a good thing to make several of to keep in various places, such as in an emergency kit, in your vehicle, and in with camping gear or a bug-out bag.

 This second example is a filter made with materials found around the house and outdoors, which makes this version good for situations where you may not have your emergency gear accessible.

 Note: Water filtered using these methods is not always suitable for consumption.
-The filters remove a large amount of the particles from the water, but it will still need to be boiled or sanitized to eliminate the harmful microscopic organisms.
+The filters remove a large amount of the particles, but the water will still need to be boiled or sanitized to eliminate the harmful microscopic organisms.